Residual Multi-Fidelity Neural Network Computing: Problem formulation and background

 For example, the target function $Q$ may be given by the ODE/PDE solution energy, where $M_{Q}(\bm{u}(x;\bm{\theta})) = \int_{X}|\bm{u}(\bm{x};\bm{\theta})|^2d\bm{x}$.
 In general, since the target quantity $Q$ is available to us through a set of ODEs/PDEs, we may assume that it belongs to some Sobolev space.

 Suppose that we need many accurate evaluations of $Q(\bm{\theta})$ at many distinct points $\bm{\theta} \in \Theta$.
-For example, in the field of UQ, where the parameters are random or fuzzy variables, we often need many accurate realizations of target QoIs.
+Such a situation arises, for example, in forward and inverse uncertainty quantification (UQ).
 In principle, direct evaluations/realizations of $Q$ will require a very large number of expensive high-fidelity ODE/PDE computations that may be computationally prohibitive.
 Therefore, our goal is to construct a fast-to-evaluate surrogate of the target function $Q$, say $\tilde{Q}$, using only a small number of expensive simulations of high-fidelity ODE/PDE models, and satisfying the accuracy constraint